How to Burn ISO to DVD Disc on Windows or Mac?

 Step 1: Insert a blank DVD disc to your disc drive;

 Step 2: Go to find the ISO file you want to burn, right-click the ISO file, choose the Burn disc image option to launch Windows Disc Image Burner;

-Step 3: Pick the right DVD burner from the drop down menu of “Disc burner” part.
+Step 3: Pick the right DVD burner from the drop-down menu of the “Disc burner” part.
 If you want to verify the integrity of the data on the DVD disc, you can check the box before “Verify disc after burning” here;

 Step 4: Click the “Burn” button to start the process of burning ISO to DVD disc.

 When the burning is complete, the disc will eject and the note “The disc image has been successfully burned to disc” will show up.

 Step 1: Download the ISO CD image to a folder on your computer

 Step 2: Open the folder where you have saved the ISO file

 Step 4: Select the Burn disc image when a menu list pops up

 Step 5.
 The Windows Disc Image Burn will open